pyOpenSci/pyopensci.github.io/_posts/2024-08-30-pyopensci-monumental-growth-2024.md

 <i class="fa-solid fa-circle-check" style="color: #63E6BE;"></i> The community is kind; the discussions are engaging and people help each other.

 {% include pyos-blockquote.html quote="I love the friendliness and positive energy around the combination of science+computing (in Python, too)!
-It's a lovely community of practice!" author="Titus Brown, Faculty - University of California, Davis, pyOpenSci community member" class="highlight magenta" %}
+It's a lovely community of practice!" author="Titus Brown, Faculty - University of California, Davis" class="highlight magenta" %}

 The community also cares a lot about the scientific Python ecosystem and wants to see more robust software.